primitivefinance/portfolio/test/README.md

 System invariants are tested using Foundry's invariant testing.
 There is no documentation for Foundry's invariant testing at the moment, so use the dapptools docs as a reference: [Invariant Testing](https://github.com/dapphub/dapptools/blob/master/src/dapp/README.md#invariant-testing).

-### Hyper.sol
+### Portfolio.sol

 #### Global

-- Token balances of Hyper should be greater than or equal to the `reserves` of all tokens.
+- Token balances of Portfolio should be greater than or equal to the `reserves` of all tokens.
 - For every pool, `reserves` of the pool's tokens should always be greater than the `getAmounts` output for the pool's entire liquidity.
 - The sum of liquidity in all pools must be equal to the sum of liquidity of every position.
 - The `lock` variable must always return `1` outside of execution.